Grand Duke Alexei Alexandrovich of Russia

 Alexander II and his children (left to right) Maria, Alexander II, Sergei, Alexander III, Nicholas; (left to right, standing in back) Vladimir, Alexei (Paul is not in the photo); Photo Credit – Wikipedia

 Alexei was destined for a career in the Russian Imperial Navy.
 At the age of seven, he received the rank of midshipman and in 1858, Admiral Konstantin Nikolayevich Posyet became his tutor.
-Alexei’s winters were devoted to the scientific and theoretical study of naval matters and during the summers, he served, under the guidance of Admiral Posyet, on board various ships in the Baltic Sea.
+Alexei’s winters were devoted to the scientific and theoretical study of naval matters.
+During the summers, he served, under the guidance of Admiral Posyet, on board various ships in the Baltic Sea.
 1866, Alexei was elevated to the rank of Lieutenant and continued his career as an officer on the frigate Alexander Nevsky.

 Alexei with three of his brothers (from left to right: Alexander, Alexei, Vladimir, and Nicholas); Photo Credit – Wikipedia